Mantas-M/bitzy-sdk/README.md

 ### **Default Values**

-When no config is provided, the SDK uses these sensible defaults:
+When no config is provided, the aggregator SDK uses these sensible defaults:

 - **API URL**: `https://api-public.bitzy.app` (from `DEFAULT_API_BASE_URL`)
 - **API Key**: From `NEXT_PUBLIC_BITZY_API_KEY` environment variable or fallback